-[Regulation 49 inserted in Gazette 26 Jul 2013 p.
+[Regulation 49 inserted: Gazette 26 Jul 2013 p.
 3474.]

 50. Line clearing

 (1) Subject to environmental considerations, any new boundary line must be cleared sufficiently to indicate the position of the boundary.

 (2) A boundary line or part of a boundary line that has not been cleared in accordance with subregulation (1) must be shown in the field record as not having been cleared.